Rookwork/saucer-diy-voyager-trackpad/readme.md

 - The 3D printed trackpad mount (left or right)
 - A 40mm flat Cirque trackpad
 - Four lengths of small gage wire about 16cm long (ideally four different colors)
-- A TRRS splitter cable
+- A TRRS splitter cable (I used [this one](https://www.amazon.com/MillSO-Headset-Splitter-TRRS-Headphones/dp/B07569QKQQ?th=1), but I'm sure there are others that would work.
+This one is a bit long.)
 - Some small heat shrink tubing

 ### Tools